 doing research, writing papers, present and visit conferences/workshopsrefereeing, reviewing, research visit abroad

 Every year, you will have an annual evaluation meeting with your supervisors, to review your progress and ascertain whether your research is still on schedule.
 Should there be any problems, a plan of action will be drawn up to remedy them.

 In general, the second and third year will mainly be spent doing research, writing papers, going to conferences or workshops, reviewing, and optionally going on a research visit abroad.
 In summer you may attend summer schools.
-Furthermore you may spend part of your time on teaching or organizational tasks such as organizing a conference or workshop, participating in the PhD Council or editing the ILLC magazine.
-Apart from academic training, you will receive training in domain-general skills during the first, second and third year.
-See the section on training for more information.
+Furthermore you probably will spend part of your time on teaching or organisational tasks such as organising a conference or workshop, participating in the PhD Council or editing the ILLC magazine.
+Apart from academic training, you will receive training in transferable skills during the first, second and third year.

 Finally, the fourth year typically involves typing up the last loose ends and writing your dissertation.
 If all goes well, after four years you will defend your thesis in front of a committee, graduate, and receive a doctoral degree.

 During the first year, you will usually find that you need some extra training in a certain topic.
 As a PhD candidate, you have access to a wide variety of courses given at the UvA.
 This includes advanced courses in the Master of Logic programme, many of which are research courses taught at PhD-level.